iotcreators/axonize-http-adapter/README.md

 To start the HTTP server change into the root directory `axonize-http-adapter` and execute the script `main.py`.

 ###
-# How to register axonize-http-adapter as application URL in IoT Creators portal
+# How to register axonize-http-adapter IoT Creators
 Within your project in IoT Creators portal define the URL of your `axonize-http-adapter` web server as **CALLBACK URL** and configure the following header fields.

 ### Authorization